Ehrlich is a professor of microbiology and immunology and professor of otolaryngology–head and neck surgery in the College of Medicine.

 Socarrás is a doctoral student of microbiology and immunology in the College of Medicine.

-Lying inside a freezer in Drexel’s College of Medicine are 500 dead, mourned by no one.
+Laying inside a freezer in Drexel’s College of Medicine are 500 dead, mourned by no one.

 The deer ticks, dog ticks, lone star ticks and other tiny parasites in the diminutive morgue traveled from nearly every state in the country to reach this resting place.
 They arrived in baggies or cookie tins or what-have-you, scooped from meadows and forests by helpful volunteers responding to a “call for specimens” on Drexel’s website that was posted by Kayla Socarrás, a doctoral student studying microbiology and immunology.
 Each tick contains multitudes of smaller organisms — a grab-bag of the pathogenic bacteria that make tick bites so hazardous.